DanielBoye/sigcrack/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please take contact.
+For any questions or feedback, please take contact or submit an issue in the repository.
 Happy cracking!